-What’s the best way to preserve your important files for years to come?
-Questions like this are being asked more frequently in our data-driven society.
+Technology can be fragile; what’s the best way to preserve your important files for years to come?
 Here are some best practices when it comes to long-term data storage.

-Let’s say that you’ve got a hard drive full of pictures that are valuable enough to hold on to, but not worth storing on your primary computer.
-One common solution is to transfer the files to an external hard drive, or leave them on the hard drive of the old computer when it comes time to upgrade to a new one.
-These drives can then be stored away in a climate-controlled environment so that it’s available for future use.
+Let’s say that you’ve got a hard drive full of pictures that you want to hold on to, but you need space on your primary computer.
+Commonly people transfer the files to an external hard drive or leave them on the hard drive when they get a new computer.

-These are best practices to consider when going with the “cold storage” method.
-However, the best practice of all is to forget about keeping track of a closet full of old hard drives.
-Instead, transfer your old and important files to an active hard drive, like your current computer or even the cloud.
-Ultimately, cloud storage is the best data backup solution for a variety of reasons:
+Forget about keeping a closet full of old hard drives, and transfer your old but important files to the cloud.
+Ultimately, cloud storage is the best data backup solution because:

-To learn more about how the cloud can revolutionize the way you manage your data, give us a call at (973) 882-4644.
+To learn more about how the cloud can revolutionize the way you manage your data, give Quikteks a call at (973) 882-4644.